Aljgutier/fastapi_docker/README.md

 $ cd backend
 ```

 With your preferred virtual env manger, create virtual environment.
-Below a virtual env is setup with `pyenv`
+For example, below a virtual env is setup with `pyenv` - your Python version and virtual environment, of course, will differ.

 ```sh
 $ pyenv virtualenv 3.12.7 venv_fapidckr